DylanKennyBoland/Multiplier/README.md

 # Multiplier
-A basic modules that takes in two inputs, which are in two's complement form, and multiplies them to produce the output.
-There is a data-valid signal (data_valid) which indicates that the two inputs are valid.
+A basic module that takes in two inputs, which are in two's complement form, and multiplies them together to produce the output.
+There is a data-valid signal (data_valid) which indicates that the two inputs (a and b) are valid.

 Parameters:
  - WIDTH_A: the width of input a